 Given that intentionality is primitive, Abelard adopts a contextual approach to mental content: he embeds these irreducible acts of attention in a structure whose articulation helps define the character of its constituent elements.
 The structure Abelard offers is linguistic, a logic of mental acts: just as words can be said to express thoughts, so too we can use the articulated logic of language to give a theory of understanding.
 In short, Abelard gives something very like a linguistic account of mental representation or intentionality.
 To this end he embraces a principle of compositionality, holding that what an understanding is about is a function of what its constituent understandings are about.
 The unity of the understanding of a complex is a function of its logical simplicity, which is characterized by the presence of what Abelard calls “a single dominant conjunction” (the logical operator of greatest scope).
 Hence the understanding of a complex may be treated as a complex of distinct understandings, aggregated in the same thought, with its (logical) structure flowing from the ‘dominant conjunction’ over the other logical operations governing its constituent understandings.
 Abelard’s acts of attention thus display the logical structure of the understanding they express, and thereby give the semantics of written or spoken language.
 Much of Abelard’s writings on logic and dialectic are given over to working out the details as a scheme for explicating mental content.

 Abelard takes the rational core of traditional Christian morality to be radically intentionalist, based on the following principle: the agent’s intention alone determines the moral worth of an action.
-His main argument against the moral relevance of consequences turns on what has been called “moral luck.”
+His main argument against the moral relevance of consequences turns on what contemporary philosophers often refer to as moral luck.
 Suppose two men each have the money and the intention to establish shelters for the poor, but one is robbed before he can act whereas the second is able to carry out his intention.
 According to Abelard, to think that there is a moral difference between them is to hold that “the richer men were the better they could become … this is the height of insanity!”
 Deed-centred morality loses any kind of purchase on what might have been the case.
 Likewise, it cannot offer any ground for taking the epistemic status of the agent into account, although most people would admit that ignorance can morally exculpate an agent.
 Abelard makes the point with the following example: imagine the case of fraternal twins, brother and sister, who are separated at birth and each kept in complete ignorance of even the existence of the other; as adults they meet, fall in love, are legally married and have sexual intercourse.
 Technically this is incest, but Abelard finds no fault in either to lay blame.